 What Is Hybrid Digital Marketing?

-In the field of marketing, it’s sometimes hard to pin down a single definition for any given term.
+In marketing, it’s sometimes hard to pin down a single definition for any given term.
 It is undoubtedly true of hybrid digital marketing (or just hybrid marketing).
 Different marketers use the expression to mean slightly varying things.
 Most commonly, however, hybrid digital marketing refers to a marketing strategy that combines digital and traditional marketing techniques.
-It means that a business will use both tactics like search engine optimization or pay-per-click advertising and flyers or billboards for promotion.Most commonly hybrid digital marketing refers to a marketing strategy that combines digital and traditional marketing techniques.
+A business will use both tactics like search engine optimisation or pay-per-click advertising and flyers or billboards for promotion.Most commonly, hybrid digital marketing is a marketing strategy that combines digital and traditional marketing techniques.
 Click To Tweet

 Due to budget restrictions, most small businesses have to choose between traditional and digital marketing, so they don’t have to run two separate campaigns.
 But hybrid marketing is not just about using different types of marketing; it’s about combining digital and traditional tactics into one strategy.
 The digital aspect should enhance the traditional and vice versa.
 It is this interplay between different techniques which makes hybrid marketing so effective.

 Hybrid marketing can, however, also refer to marketing across different channels.
 In such use, hybrid marketing can be entirely digital or traditional; as long as it uses various media to reach potential customers, it is considered a form of hybrid marketing.
 Finally, some marketers use hybrid marketing to denote marketing done by different teams together – an in-house department and an outside company or expert.
 These definitions are not as common as the understanding that hybrid marketing combines digital and traditional techniques.